hk21702/YA-GCal-Notion-Sync-Script/README.md

 - Will only check 100 most recently edited pages in database
   - Caused by Notion API limit
 - Rich text (bolding, italics, etc.) used in the description will be overwritten to plain text after syncing.
 - Doesn't seem to work with auto-generated calendars such as Birthdays.
-May be a limitation of GCal API.
+Might be a limitation of GCal API.
 See https://github.com/hk21702/YA-GCal-Notion-Sync-Script/issues/3